-The Best Personal Blenders of 2019
+The Best Personal Blenders of 2021

 Everyone needs a blender in their kitchen, but not everyone needs a full-sized, high-powered blender permanently sitting on the kitchen counter.
 For those that live alone, have limited storage space, or just don’t prepare things like icy cocktails very often, a personal blender is a much better fit.
-Its compact size and specialty containers are perfect for on-the-go types who just want to quickly whip up smoothies, shakes, and dips—and then be on their way.
+Its compact size and specialty containers are perfect for on-the-go types who just want to quickly whip up morning smoothies, shakes, and dips—and then be on their way.

-To find out which personal blenders are worthy of turning your favorite ingredients into something magical, we tested seven of the best on their mixing and blending abilities, also taking into account design, speed, noise level, and how easy they were to clean.
+To find out which personal blenders are worthy of turning your favorite fruits and vegetables into something magical, we tested seven of the top picks on their mixing and blending abilities, also taking into account design, speed, noise level, and how easy they were to clean.
 We used similar criteria when testing the best affordable blenders and best pro-style blenders, but prioritized portability during this round.
 After producing gallons of fruit smoothie and perfectly-purple yogurt, we knew exactly which products deserved our badge.

 Here are the best personal blenders we tested, ranked in order.